cgHome/homey-dev/README.md

 Homey-Dev is a development environment consisting of the normal Homey-App and a runtime environment ([via athom-cli](https://github.com/athombv/node-athom-cli)) in a (Homey-Dev) docker container.
 The container is controlled by various commands (see [Bash commands](#bash-commands)), which are defined as "bash-functions" during installation.

 Furthermore, different Build-Tools commands are integrated, which are implemented as [npm-scripts](#homey-dev-build-tools) and can be used with "homey-run ..." or "npm run ..."
-(If node.js is installed on host) can be started.
+(If node.js is installed on host).
 In addition, a remote debugger can be defined for the Homey-App in development mode.

 ## Pre-requisites